alcindor819/Methylation_Fragmentomic/README.md

 %% ======================= Data Prefix Settings ===========================
-% Prefix used for constructing data filenames.
+% Prefix used for constructing data filenames. data_prefix = '3209';
-% For example, if your data files follow the format: data_prefix = '3209';

 %% ======================= Feature Selection ==============================
-% Indices of selected features (from the 12 available features).
-% Users can modify this based on their own experiment design. bj = [2 6 8 12];   % feature selection,PDR, MBS, WPS, EDM
+% Indices of selected features (from the 12 available features). bj = [2 6 8 12];   % feature selection,PDR, MBS, WPS, EDM
 ```